jtlapp/option-help/README.md

 <a name="module_optionhelp.applyBooleanOffSwitch"></a>

 ### *optionhelp*.**applyBooleanOffSwitch**(options, minimistConfig)
-Turns boolean arguments off when suffixed by '-'.
-Minimist provides a "--no-<arg>" option for setting the value of <arg> to false.
+Turns boolean arguments off when suffixed by `-`.
+Minimist provides a `--no-<arg>` option for setting the value of `<arg>` to false.
 When an argument defaults to true (maybe because of an environment variable) and the user may need to frequently set it to false, the minimist way gets a bit cumbersome.

 | Param | Description |